pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 The `Mint=Burn` TLM is, _theoretically_, the only TLM necessary once the network reaches maturity in the far future.

-The same amount of tokens that is minted to the **supplier module** is burned from the **application module**.
+The same number of tokens minted to the **supplier module** is burned from the **application module**.
 The stake (in escrow) owned by the application which is paying for work is reduced and the rewards are distributed to the supplier and its revenue shareholder addresses.